catsethecat/caTTS/README.md

 - Sound Effects feature can play a sound file on specific redeems
 - Automatically shoutout raiders (sends the !so command in chat)
 - Change volume and sound output device for TTS and sound effects separately
-- Minimalist software, low resource use compared to browser based solutions
+- Low resource use compared to browser based solutions
-- Single standalone exe, no other files required besides a config file which is automatically created
+- 28 KB standalone exe, no other files required besides a config file which is automatically created

 https://user-images.githubusercontent.com/45233053/161430141-5a7db369-a013-41e2-b647-1566b48c6442.mp4